Oizon/WarriorServe-docs/README.md

 Assign these to users after install:

-- WarriorServe Administrator
-  - Full access to Settings Home and related tabs (Settings Home, Error, Metric, Condition Rating)
-  - Manage Basic/Advanced Settings components
-  - Required CRUD/FLS on custom objects used by configuration
-- WarriorServe User
+- WarriorServe Configuration
+  - Grants access to WarriorServe configuration tools and administrative features.
+Does not include object permissions and must be paired with a permission set or profile that provides data access.
-  - Operational access for case workers
+- WarriorServe Operational
-  - Access to Contact/Case and related custom objects needed by automations (ServiceRecord__c, CaseReferral__c, SupportAction__c, etc.)
-  - Visibility for LWCs embedded on Lightning pages (Quick View, Timeline, Data Integrity)
+  - Grants object permissions required to use WarriorServe, including create, read, update, and delete access where applicable.
+Intended for end users interacting with WarriorServe data and processes.

 Note: Validate OWD and Profile tab visibility so utility bars and record pages appear as intended.